AkashRajputHUB/U2C-Documentation-Portal/docs/How To Guide.md

+# Installation Guide
-# Install Python using installer
+## Install Python using installer

 1. Pre-requistes
 Create a folder c:\utils
 > Note: All installations to be done in this folder and NOT in the default Windows folder